 Other Ways to Give

 The Montshire is pleased to accept immediate gifts of cash and stock.
 Both options offer an income tax deduction.
-With a contribution of appreciated securities, you also can avoid paying capital gains taxes that would have applied had you sold the shares yourself.
+With a contribution of appreciated securities, you also can avoid paying capital gains taxes that would have applied had you sold the shares yourself (call for transfer instructions).

 The Montshire may accept gifts of tangible personal property when the items are useful to the Museum or may be sold readily.
-Under the right circumstances, the Montshire will also accept real estate, including a remainder interest that reserves the right of occupancy for you and your spouse for life.
+The Montshire accepts vehicle donations.

 Montshire Legacy Circle